FaultyRAM/rfcs/text/0000-crate-item-stability.md

 ## Stability Attributes
 [stability-attributes]: #stability-attributes

-A publically-visible item can be marked with one of the *stability attributes*, listed below.
+A publically-visible item can be marked with one or more of the *stability attributes*, listed below.

 * An `#[unstable]` item is unstable, and may change in future versions of the crate to which the item belongs.